geniusinaction/group-vision/group-vision.md

 # Acknowledgements
-This document was copied from a Google Document linked from Alex Robel's webiste [link](https://docs.google.com/document/d/15qi4GBsAfotkzY7kvZrQu328zVv0gZFoO-ofWFRw3JY/edit).
+This document was forked from Brad Lipovsky's GitHub repository [link](https://github.com/bradlipovsky/group-vision).
+Brad's version was copied from a Google Document linked from Alex Robel's webiste [link](https://docs.google.com/document/d/15qi4GBsAfotkzY7kvZrQu328zVv0gZFoO-ofWFRw3JY/edit).
 This document originally provided the following copyright notice which has not been modified.
 The CC-BY 4.0 license requires that changes to the original document (in this case, Alex's) be noted.
 The interested reader will find these changes documented through the git repository's version control system.

 > These Guidelines borrow heavily and are modified from the Basin Research Group Code of Conduct, assembled by Chris Jackson (basinsresearchgroup.com).
 > They have also been edited and added to by Alex Robel, Samantha Buzzard, Paige Copenhaver, Ziad Rashed, and Hudson Moss.